eclipsesource/tabris-js-docs/docs/latest/api/app.md

 **Parameters:**

+- path: *string*
-- path: *string*, the path of a resource relative to the application root.
+  - the path of a resource relative to the application root.

 **Returns:** *string*